How to Determine What a Reasonable Settlement Would be for Your Car Accident, Work Injury or Other Personal Injury Case

 Pain and suffering damages are considered general damages under West Virginia law and are often the largest category of money damages in a personal injury case.
 Pain and suffering damages include the physical pain, emotional distress, anxiety, discomfort and loss of enjoyment life the incident has caused you.
 Medical bills and lost wages are considered special damages and are much easier to calculate and quantify than general damages like pain and suffering.
 However, an experienced personal injury lawyer will be able to help you quantify your pain and suffering.

-If you were injured by the defendant and can prove he acted with actual malice against you or that he acted with reckless disregard for the health, safety and welfare of others, then you may also be able to recover punitive damages in West Virginia.
-Punitive damages go above and beyond the damages above which are intended to directly compensate you for your injuries and other losses.
+If you were injured by the defendant and can prove he acted with actual malice against you or that he acted with reckless disregard for the health, safety and welfare of others, then you may also be able to recover punitive damages under West Virginia law.
+Punitive damages go above and beyond the damages which are intended to directly compensate you for your injuries and other losses.

 Punitive damages, on the other hand, are intended to benefit the community by deterring and preventing future reckless conduct like that of the defendants thereby providing your community safety and freedom from harm.